varomix/SpliceHoudini/README.md

 Open source version of Fabric Splice for SideFx Houdini Only tested on OSX for now (but should work on Linux too).

+Here is a short video showing it in action: https://vimeo.com/127362431

 For access to the Fabric 2.0 Beta, you’ll want to sign up to this group: https://groups.google.com/forum/?hl=en#!forum/fabric-engine-beta